-Alex is a Black Belt in Brazilian Jiu Jitsu under Professor Paul Nava.
+Alex is a Black Belt (First Degree) in Brazilian Jiu Jitsu under Professor Paul Nava.
 He has been training and competing across the country since the rank of white belt.
 Alex has won and been the runner up in many International Brazilian Jiu Jitsu Federation (IBJJF) tournaments as well as professional “Super Fights”.
 He has extensive experience as a kids coach, a fundamentals coach, and advanced techniques coach.
 He received his Black Belt from Paul Nava and the Ares Brazilian Jiu Jitsu Association in September 2019.
 As the head instructor of Ares East Mesa Brazilian Jiu Jitsu Academy, his goal is to make a positive change in the lives of his students and the community.

-Koa has achieved a Black Belt in Brazilian Jiu Jitsu.
+Koa has achieved a Black Belt (First Degree) in Brazilian Jiu Jitsu.
 He has competed and has medaled multiple times both in in-state and out-of-state tournaments as well as Pro-Fights – Fight 2 Win- No Gi.
 Koa will be coaching our Mixed Levels and fundamental No-Gi programs, which is currently scheduled on Tuesdays & Thursday evenings and Saturday mornings.